 Reproduced under Creative Commons 3.0.

-This thousand-year long period can be divided into three main phases, of unequal length.
+The thousand-year long period of western Medieval Europe can be divided into three main phases, of unequal length.
 The five-plus centuries after the fall of Rome (up to c.1000) have been called the Dark Ages, and witnessed a dramatic decline in the level of material civilization.
 Long distance trade shrank, the currency collapsed, the economy mostly reverted to barter, and the towns diminished in size.
 Literacy, and with it learning, all but vanished.
-European society was reshaped with the rise of self-sufficient estates (or manors), then of horse-soldiers (knights), and finally of feudalism.
+Western European society was reshaped with the rise of self-sufficient estates (or manors), then of horse-soldiers (knights), and finally of feudalism.
 The Christian Church, already highly influential by the time of the western Roman empire’s fall, strengthened its hold on society.